Korean revolutionary opera: Tell O' The Forest

 Tell O' The Forest! is the story of Choe Byong-hung, a revolutionary who pretends to serve the Japanese during the occupation, but suffers the anger of the people of his village, who find his deception too convincing.
 His daughter commits suicide due to the shame of being "daughter of the puppet village head", after which Choe lures the Japanese forces into a trap in which he too perishes.

-Tell O' The Forest was criticized by Kim Jong-il in On the Art of Opera for having the hero die before witnessing the moment of victory, as well as sticking to the "outmoded pattern" of using exclusively song, not a mixture of song and speech.
+Tell O' The Forest was criticized by Kim Jong Il in On the Art of Opera for having the hero die before witnessing the moment of victory, as well as sticking to the "outmoded pattern" of using exclusively song, not a mixture of song and speech.

 A True Daughter of the Party

 A True Daughter of the Party is set during the Korean War, and follows Kang Yong-ok, a nurse and soldier against the American forces under the banner of the Korean People's Army.
-The main theme, "Where Are You, Dear General?", is a paean to General Kim Il-sung, credited to Kim Jong-il as composer.
+The main theme, "Where Are You, Dear General?", is a paean to General Kim Il Sung, credited to Kim Jong Il as composer.
+It was also adapted into a black and white movie - A Nurse's Story.